Concerto in F (Gershwin): Form

-Allegro
+I. Allegro

 The first movement weaves together three rhythms and themes: Charleston, pentatonic runs and sultry.
 The timpani begins the movement with wham-bok beats, then the orchestra introduces a pentatonic melody accompanied by the Charleston in the horns and percussion.
 Thirty seconds in, the timpani and orchestra alternate wham-bok beats with the pentatonic melody.
 After the strings lull, the piano introduces the main sultry theme used throughout the piece.
 It is repeated again with an orchestral counter-melody played by the cellos and strings at the same time, followed by pentatonic runs in the piano and continuing accompaniment in the orchestra.
 It climaxes to a chromatic scale run in the piano and resolves with Spanish-sounding syncopation in the orchestra.
 Piano Charleston syncopation reintroduces the sultry theme heard at the beginning of the piece.
 This time the piano plays the counter-melody while the orchestra plays the sultry theme.
 A "micro-cadenza" of arpeggios in the piano bridges the sultry in the orchestra with another variation of Charleston accompaniment and pentatonic melody.
 Gershwin plays with this variant of the sultry in E major as he leads the listener to a climax of the piece.

 After the climax, Gershwin combines Charleston, pentatonic melody and fast-paced triplets to modulate from one key to another before reintroducing another sultry variation in D-Flat major.
 Charleston rhythms transition from the sultry to the "Grandioso" climax followed by triplet ostinatos, fast-paced chords, more ostinatos and a C dominant 7 scale.
 A coda ends the last two minutes with Charleston and sultry in the orchestra and pentatonic lines in the piano before finally ending the movement with an F Major 6 chord.